Wildsong/docker-proxy/README.md

 Also I created the certs volume and copied my old /etc/letsencrypt files into it.

+If you don't need to preserve old files you can just forget this and let docker create new (empty) volumes for you.

 ## How to start the proxy